 How I Worship

-These are the gods to whom I have special shrines:
+These are the gods I worship a lot:

 I also have a main shrine (for all gods), a place for Zeus Ktesios in my kitchen, and a space to do offerings to Hermes, Hekate, and Apollon Agyieus by my door from my living space into the world.

 Hermes is the god I am closest to personally at the moment, but when I started out in the religion, I was more devoted to Apollon than to other gods.
-Hermes is a guide and a friend, and he is the god to whom I pray for my creative writing (but I obviously pray to Apollon and the Mousai, too) because it is a deeply Hermetic epic.
-You can read or listen to one of my stories here. ♨️
+Hermes is a guide and a friend, and he is the god to whom I pray for my creative writing (but I obviously pray to Apollon and the Mousai, too) because it is a deeply Hermetic epic. ♨️

 A Brief History of KALLISTI